wenming2014/roslyn/docs/features/enhanced-using.md

 Lookup is designed to handle most of the language complexity itself, so that should be just about everything required for the language feature.

+### `using var`

+#### Design

+The next feature is `using var`.
+The simple, intuitive description of the feature is that variables which are declared with the `using` keyword before the type are automatically disposed when those variables go out of scope.

+Unpacking that description, there are several implications.
+The first is that using variables must be valid variable declarations, so this would be an augmentation of the `LocalDeclarationStatementSyntax`.
+Next, using variables must have types that conform to the requirements of the using statement, right now meaning that they have an implicit conversion to IDisposable.
+It then seems reasonable to also implement the same restrictions that using variables in using statements have, namely that they are read-only and cannot be modified after declaration or be passed by-ref except by readonly ref.

+Lastly, we have to consider what the effective scope of "disposal at end of scope" means.
+Using statements have braces to clearly delineate their scope.
+In many cases, C# provides similar enclosing deliminations as part of blocks.
+Since using variables can only appear in statements and statements usually must appear in blocks, this seems like a reasonable first step.
+The behavior would be as follows: at the point a using variable is declared and assigned, it will immediately be followed by a try-finally, where the remainder of the method will be nested inside the `try` and the `finally` will consist of a null check and disposal of the `using` variable.

+There is one small complication to the previous design: `switch` statements. `switch` statements allow variable declarations and statements that are not nested within a single block.
+In addition, variable scope breaks down in these cases because the scope of some variables in switch statements are not equivalent to the *lifetime* of those variables.
+Fortunately, we don't have to get into the details here because we are only concerned with variables declared as a part of statements, which do not have differing lifetime and scope.
+Still, since the scopes overlap, it's not clear where the start of a using variable begins and where its lexical scope ends.

+TODO: Plan for switch statement

+#### Implementation

+The first step that needs to be taken is to add support for using variables to the `LocalDeclarationStatementSyntax`.
+This can be done by modifying Syntax.xml to contain a new token for the `using` keyword, and augmenting the parser in `LanguageParser.cs` to recognize and include the `using` keyword if present in that location.

+After parsing, binding needs to be changed to recognize whether a given local variable is a normal variable or a `using` variable.
+This change has two pieces: a change to `LocalSymbol` to include a property indicating that this local is a using-var.
+Here's where terminology breaks down.
+We already have a notion of a using variable -- it's the variable inside a using statement.
+We need some other flag to indicate that the variable is a using variable declared in a regular `LocalDeclarationStatement`.
+Perhaps `IsLocalUsingVariable`?
+The binder in `BindLocalDeclarationStatement` will also have to be changed to pass the appropriate arguments when constructing the `LocalSymbol`.

+The tricky part will actually be constructing the try-finally's for each variable.
+There are multiple reasonable appraoches.
+One solution to this would be add a new rewriter pass to the "lowering" phase of the compiler.
+Normally this would be the kind of operation we would perform inside the `LocalRewriter`, but unfortunately this change introduces new blocks, which is not a great fit for the `LocalRewriter`.

+The new pass would perform the following operations:

+1. Override `VisitStatementList` to check if any statements are `ExpressionStatement`s.
+2. If so, check if the expression is a `BoundAssignmentExpression`.
+3. If so, check if the left-hand side is a "local using variable".
+4. If so, introduce a new `BoundUsingStatement` with a corresponding `BoundBlock`.
+Put all subsequent statements in the current statement list inside the synthesized bound block.
+   Make the "using variable" the target of the using statement.

+TODO: Handle switch statement.

+By using this new pass to reduce using variables to regular using statements, we should be able to rely on subsequent passes to compile the rest of the code correctly.